The Office of Academic Affairs (OAA) serves as the hub for

 Grand Rounds is a series of scholarly presentations that supports DSHS health professions workforce development by encouraging a culture of learning and the integration of evidence into practice.

 The DSHS Preventive Medicine Public Health Residency Program prepares qualified physicians for a competent, productive preventive medicine practice and career.
-The program is a fully accredited, two-year, full-time residency.
+This program is a fully accredited, two-year, full-time residency.

 DSHS recognizes that developing and maintaining a health workforce appropriate in skills and numbers is critical for the agency to accomplish its mission.
 Considering the agency’s scope of responsibilities, statewide facilities, public health and behavioral health expertise, and range of partnerships with academic and other organizations, DSHS is well suited to host students looking for practice or research experiences to meet their academic (internship, practicum, or clerkship) requirements.
 Most DSHS internships target graduate students, although, undergraduate students are also welcome to apply.